Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/week_11_group_1_report.md

 ## 3. Cluster Analysis

-For clusterin the songs in different playlists we used two different approaches.
-First, we used K-Means Clustering and later a DBSCAN clustering.
+For clusterin the songs in different playlists we used 3 different approaches.
+First, we used K-Means Clustering, secondly a DBSCAN clustering and finally hierarchical clustering.<br/>
+**NOTE -** After applying three different clustering algorithms K-Means, DBSCAN and Hierarchical Clustering we compared the results to evaluate cluster quality and interpretability.
+Based on the structure of the clusters and their musical coherence, we chose the **DBSCAN** results to create the final playlists, as they produced clearly distinct groups without requiring a predefined number of clusters.

 ### 3.1.
 K-Means Clustering